theelioway/bones/README.md

 Okay, but this is what tests are for.
 The solution to the test solves a design flaw.

-So this branch holds the error.
+This branch holds the error and my fixes.

 // We want to be able to do this:
 ```ejs